portraits

 Best Face Forward

 Here’s the CalTech press release and the study.
-Feel free to read them but the study just duplicates what every experienced photographer, model and actor have known for +90 years:
+Feel free to read them but the study just duplicates what every experienced photographer, model and actor have known for the past plus-90 years:

-(i) If someone takes your picture with a short lens, the closer they stand to you when taking the picture, the more distorted, or unflattering, the picture will be.
-(It’s just well-known physics.)
+• If someone takes your picture with a short lens, the closer they stand to you when taking the picture, the more distorted, or unflattering, the picture will be.
+(This is well-known physics.)

-(ii) An unflattering portrait tends to create unfavourable opinions in people who view that portrait.
-(It’s just well-known human behaviour.)
+• An unflattering portrait tends to create unfavourable opinions in people who view that portrait.
+(This is well-known human behaviour.)

 This CalTech study certainly qualifies for a Captain Obvious award.